 These days Jimbour comprises approximately 4,500 hectares of diverse country and which includes prized Jimbour Plain chocolate soils used for cropping as well as basalt soils on the hill country which is used for grazing and the production of fodder.

-Jimbour runs approximately 500 high quality Angus and Angus cross females for use in F1 Wagyu and commercial cattle production.
-Jimbour also annually backgrounds up to 2000 steers and cull heifers turned off from the Champion aggregation.
+Jimbour runs approximately 500 high quality F1 Wagyu/Angus cross females for use in F2 Wagyu (75% Wagyu) cattle production.
+Jimbour also annually backgrounds up to 2000 steers and surplus heifers turned off from the Champion aggregation.

 Champion Station is located 60km north east of Blackall and 600km west of Rockhampton.